QuentinRa/blog.quentinra.dev/info/ocaml/basic/syntax.md

 [Go back](../index.md#basic-concepts)

-In OCaml, types are inferred as it should be for functional languages.
+In OCaml, types are inferred as they should be for functional languages.
 We are not talking about statements but expressions too.

 <hr class="sl">